-And on Tuesday in north-western Italy, football witnessed a revolutionary moment as referee Marco Mainardi decided Galano deserved the honour of making history.
+During a game in north-western Italy, football witnessed a revolutionary moment as referee Marco Mainardi decided Galano deserved the honour of making history.

 In the 53rd minute, Vicenza were awarded a corner, but forward Galano admitted that no Virtus Entella defender had touched the ball.

 While the referees haven’t actually been given physical green cards, all recipients will be documented with the player who gets the most rewarded at the end of the season.

 But Serie B president Andrea Abodi said players will only receive the card if they perform an ‘extraordinary act’.

 “It’s a symbolic award,” said Abodi.
 “It could be something very simple.
 The important thing is to recognise it when a professional does something exemplary.”